 The results are in.
 Our findings are analysed and thoughtfully reworked in our book, About Bloody Time: the Menstrual Revolution We Have to Have.
 Written by feminist organiser Karen Pickering and renowned Australian menstrual educator, Jane Bennett, you can get yours on June 5.

-As a charity, we rely on community support to make these things happen, which is why we are currently running a Pozible campaign for the final stage of this project: publishing.
-Pre-order your copy and ensure About Bloody Time’s wide (and necessary) distribution.
+As a charity, we rely on community support to make these things happen, which is why we ran a Pozible campaign for the final stage of this project: publishing.
+Buy your copy and ensure About Bloody Time’s wide (and necessary) distribution.

 Sidenote: this project also lead to the introduction of a Menstruation and Menopause Policy at our office, the very first in Australia (but hopefully not the last!).
 Our policy template is available to download here.